IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_assignments.md

 ### PORTFOLIO WEBSITE

 *NOTE: This is different than your <a href="dm4003_thesis_website.md">Thesis Website</a>.*
 This website should market and promote your body of work for possible employment or other post graduation opportunities.
 This should NOT be hosted on http://sites.bxmc.poly.edu.
-Ideall, you should have your own domain name.
+Ideally, you should have your own domain name.

 #### LETTER TO NEXT COHORT